dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 - The design could not be fundamentally changed.
 As previously  mentioned, the app is fictional; I was therefore unable to communicate with the designer about their intentions for design components or ask them to make changes.
 I did end up making some design changes on my own.

 ## My Process
-### Identifying problems with testing and affinity mapping
+### Identifying Problems: User Testing and Affinity Mapping
 I enlisted five users (friends) to test the client onboarding flow (the "Before" version).
 I monitored their progress and asked them questions when they encountered friction.
 At the end of the test, they provided written feedback.
+I wrote down salient pieces of feedback on sticky notes and placed them on a board for an affinity mapping exercise, ultimately identifying three overarching problems.
 ![Affinity Mapping](/imgs/Handshake UI Edits/stickynotes-feedback3_orig.png)
-*The yellow sticky notes are snippets of feedback from testers.
-The red sticky notes are the two overarching problems I identified from this feedback.*
+*Affinity mapping mock-up.
+The yellow sticky notes are snippets of feedback from testers.
+The red sticky notes represent two of the three problems identified from this feedback.*

-Ultimately, the client-facing project onboarding flow had three overarching problems:
+### The Problems

 1. The UI lacked helpful labels, hint text, and microcopy to guide and reassure the user.
 2. The voice and terminology were impersonal and inconsistent, in part due to a lack of brand voice guidelines.
 Users had no trust in or affinity for the product.
 3. Critical design affordances were missing or poorly chosen for the context.
 For example, checkboxes communicate to users that multiple options can be selected.
 However, in the context of a *default* payment setup, a user should only be allowed to select one payment method.

-### Brand voice and style guide
+### Brand Voice and Style Guide

 After identifying the main problems with the UI copy, I needed to establish a brand voice that would resonate with users.
 The voice had to appeal to both tech-savvy freelancers and (potentially) low-tech clients.
-I also needed to create style guidelines, such as content patterns, a glossary of terms, and capitalization and punctuation rules.

 #### User personas

 Who were the users and how could I meet their needs?
-The following personas were provided by UXCC:
+Thankfully, the following personas were provided by UXCC:

 **Tom**, the client user persona, is low-tech and needs a simple tool to track and pay a freelancer to develop his website.